 How You Can Use It:

-Let's say your sales team sends out a proposal to their clients, but before they do, that the proposal needs to go through an approval process.
+Let's say your sales team sends out a proposal to their clients, but before they do, the proposal needs to go through an approval process.
 For example, the sales associate prepares the proposal, then sends it to the project team (who will be doing the work) to approve, then it gets sent to their sales manager to approve.
 From there, it's sent to the director to review and finally approve the document.
 Rather than having to keep track of all of this manually, Approval Workflows would be able to automate this approval chain all without leaving SharePoint.

 Have You Also Read?